Skip to content

 Pillar 1: Answer-First Content Hub (Months 1 to 3)

-The team identified 35 questions their target customers ask about men's underwear and basics using GRRO's query analysis, customer support data, and manual testing across AI platforms.
+The team identified 35 questions their target customers ask about knife rolls, knife storage, and chef gear using GRRO's query analysis, customer support data, and manual testing across AI platforms.

 They built a content hub of 28 new pages, each following an answer-first structure.